Season’s cheer: Old age home sweethearts tie nuptial knot, create history

 A native of Irinjalakuda in Thrissur, Kochaniyan has known Lakshmi Ammal for several years now.
 He used to work as an assistant for her husband.
 Around 21 years ago, after her husband passed away, Kochaniyan had tried his best to keep in touch with Ammal, extending help as and when required.
 But he lost contact with her over time, after he started to work for a catering business to look after his family.

-After the traditional ceremony of tying the knot, a simple reception was held here on Saturday.
+After the traditional ceremony of tying the knot, a simple reception was held in the city on Saturday.
 Mayor Ajitha Vijayan and other councilors presented a Thiruvathirakali to add colour to the happy occasion.